CezaAugusto/scheduling-services/README.md

 # scheduling-services
-A tool to help schedule technical services
+A tool to help schedule technical services, analyzing the workforce available for the day

 ### Technologies
 - NodeJS, Express (...)

 >At first, I’ll be using a .json file as the storage location

-## What's a Sheduling Services
-(...)

 ## How to Run
 For now just, run the server with